OISF/suricata/doc/userguide/rules/payload-keywords.rst

 The replace modifier has to contain as many characters as the content it replaces.
 It can only be used with individual packets.
-It will not work for :doc:`normalized-buffers` like HTTP uri or a content match in the reassembled stream.
+It will not work for :ref:`rules-normalized-buffers` like HTTP uri or a content match in the reassembled stream.

 The checksums will be recalculated by Suricata and changed after the